lukeh1980/Snapshot-Backup-Utility/README.md

 	sbu --autostart off --name job-name

-# FULL SYNC MODE
-By default FullSync is set to on.
-If this is turned off snapshot time may be decreased but SBU will not delete files that have been deleted at the source until the first snapshot done after midnight.
-This may not be desirable if it's important that deleted files are not restored in the event of a recovery.
-Deleted files will only be retained for a maximum of 1 day when FullSync is off, when FullSync is on deleted files at the source will be reflected in the next snapshot.

 # SETTING PERMISSIONS
 By default SBU will attempt to copy permissions from source to destination but you can set the permissions and ownership of backup files when creating jobs: